-Document Date: Spring 2024 Review Date: Spring 2025
+Document Date: Spring 2025 Review Date: Spring 2026

-Pupils in St Margaret Clitherow Catholic Primary School are happy, confident and very proud of their school.
-They clearly understand their mission statement, 'Jesus lives in us, our families, our school, our church, our world.
-Jesus is our guide, let us follow Him.'
-They can quote scripture to give examples of how they do their best to follow Jesus every day.
-Pupils explain that if they ever feel worried about something they are confident that adults will help them in a discreet and caring way.
-They are fully aware of their responsibilities towards the more vulnerable members of society and can reference Catholic social teaching when discussing their work with the local foodbank.
+Pupils in St Margaret Clitherow Catholic Primary School are happy, confident and very proud of their mission statement, 'Jesus lives in us, our families, our school, our church, our world.
+Jesus is our guid scripture to give examples of how they do their best to follow Jesus every day.
+Pupils explain that if they are confident that adults will help them in a discreet and caring way.
+They are fully aware of the vulnerable members of society and can reference Catholic social teaching when discussing the harmonious play.